phra/phra.github.io/posts/meterpreter-psattack.md

 _**Oct 3, 2019**_

-## We Don't Need PowerShell.exe: Meterpreter edition!
+## We Don't Need PowerShell.exe: Meterpreter Edition!

 I am keeping playing with the awesome [Donut](https://github.com/TheWover/donut) project and this time we are going to spawn a reflective, interactive PowerShell session without relying on `powershell.exe`! 🐱‍👤